 Her family was well fed and she got their food from afar.
-Sounds like me grocery shopping online.
+Sounds like those of us who grocery shop online.
 Or at least a healthy option of Mr. Delivery.
-I’m telling you, this is a modern day woman!
+I’m telling you, this is a modern-day woman!

 She woke up early to oversee her household (this may be the part most of us grapple with but let’s face it, it works if you want to keep on top of things).
 The passage says she plans her days in advance.
 She makes lists!
 This is probably the secret to her success.
 I really like this woman.

 What I found rather interesting was looking at what she didn’t do, as opposed to all that she did do.
 There was actually quite a bit she didn’t do.

 - Devote all her time to raising children

 - The school run, shopping, homework…

 - Waste her time, she was not idle and lazy

 - Run up debt